A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Crash Probability in Representative Agent Models

 We can rewrite \eqref{eq:crra} into

-Inequality \eqref{eq:percolation} follows from Lemma \ref{lemma:cheby}. \end{proof} I mimic the steps above to show that the physical distribution differs more from the risk-neutral distribution at every point in the support, whenever risk aversion is increasing.
+Inequality \eqref{eq:percolation} now follows from Lemma \ref{lemma:cheby}. \end{proof} I mimic the steps above to show that the physical distribution differs more from the risk-neutral distribution at every point in the support, whenever risk aversion is increasing.
+As before, the dependence of the physical measure on $\gamma$ is omitted.

 \begin{proposition} Assume that a representative investor has CRRA utility, with $\gamma \ge 0$ and $\cexp{\omrkt^{\gamma} \log \omrkt} < \infty$, then $F_t(x)$ is non-increasing in $\gamma$.
 In particular, $\tau - F_t(\cquant)$ is non-decreasing in $\gamma$. \end{proposition} \begin{proof} I start from the relation